How Physicians, PAs, & NPs Earn Additional Income in 2022

 How to Become a Well-Paid Clinician Speaker

 These usually occur on a rolling cycle, and open shortly after the current year’s event, so do this often.
-Options include speaking to those within your specialty or educating other fields of study about your work.
+Options include speaking to those within your specialty or educating clinicians in other fields the relevance of your work.

 One of the most well-known ways clinicians become speakers is through industry.
 Pharmaceutical companies and medical device manufacturers need to educate the folks in clinical practice to sell their products.
 Clinicians need to learn about critical updates and possible upcoming changes in the way patients are treated.